OCA/social/mail_embed_image/README.rst

 This module finds images attached to outgoing emails and replaces their urls with cids.
 This will avoid rendering issues with some email clients.

+It also provides 2 options to embed internal URL images in a mail body:
+ - CIDs: add fileparts as CIDs
+ - Data URLs: add images as data URLs

+This option is configurable in an company settings variables.

 **Table of contents**

 .. contents::